 They can compare any two bundles.
 In other words, between any two bundles, they either prefer one to the other or are indifferent between the two.

 It is normally presumed that the customer is a logical individual.
 A logical individual is certainly aware of what is good or what is bad for them.
 The customer always attempts to attain the best for themselves.

-Not only does a customer have distinct preferences over the set of obtainable bundles, they also behave according to their proclivity.
+Not only does a customer have distinct preferences over the set of obtainable bundles, but they also behave according to their proclivity.
 From the bundles that are obtainable to them, a logical customer always picks the one that gives them the utmost contentment.